laberning/openrowingmonitor/docs/Architecture.md

     Stopped --> [*]
 ```

-Please note: the 'Stopped' state isn't directly part of the state machine that is defined in `handleRotationImpulse`, it is a direct consequence of emitting the `intervalTargetReached` message to `Server.js`, where `Server.js` concludes there is no next interval left, and thus `stopTraining()` has to be called (which does set the sessionState to 'Stopped').
-This is needed as RowingStatistics shouldn't be aware about the existence of next intervals, as it only deals with the current interval.
+Please note: the 'Stopped' state in the `handleRotationImpulse`'s state machine is a direct consequence of either `rower.js` indicating the flywheel is in a freespin or reaching the end of an interval without any subsequent interval being present in the workout.
+The later is tested in the function ` handleIntervalEnd()`, which determines this.
+Although this distinction could be handled by the state machine as part of `handleRotationImpulse`, we felt it would make the state machine less readable as it would add another three new states.

 #### metrics maintained in RowingStatistics.js